kiranaalyssa/DataProject-TitanicAnalysis/README.md

 # Titanic Disaster Analysis Project
 **🚢 About This Project:**

-This project was created to complete the Data Science course from Dibimbing.
+This project was created to complete the Data Science course (*Digital Skill Fair 31.0*) from Dibimbing.
 It analyzes data from the Titanic disaster to find valuable insights about passenger survival patterns and other influencing factors.

 **🌐 Project Goal:**